-He must, indeed, have been insensible to the emotions of a generous nature, had he not felt an honest satisfaction. that he had lived down calumnies; and that where mobs formerly awaited him, he met with the kind and cheering attentions of the most respectable persons of all religious persuasions, in every part of the country.
+He must, indeed, have been insensible to the emotions of a generous nature, had he not felt an honest satisfaction, that he had lived down calumnies; and that where mobs formerly awaited him, he met with the kind and cheering attentions of the most respectable persons of all religious persuasions, in every part of the country.
 But, more than this, he could compare the dearth and barrenness of one age with the living verdure and fertility of another.
-Long forgotten truths had been made familiar; -a neglected population had been brought within the range of Christian instruction, and the constant preaching of the word of life by faithful men;-religious societies had been raised up through the land, generally distinguished by piety and zeal;-by the blessing of God upon the labours of Mr. Whitefield, and others of his first associates, the old Dissenting Churches had been quickened into life, and new ones multiplied; the Established Church had been disposed of his societies, in the then existing state of the Church?
-And whether, if he had this "ambition" to be the head of a sect, his whole life did not lay restraints upon it, since, from nearly the very first outset of his itinerancy and success, it has been shown in this work, by extracts from the minutes of his first conferences, that he took views of ecclesiastical polity which then set him quite at liberty, had he chosen it, to form his societies into a regular Church, to put himself at their head, and to kindle up a spirit of hostility to the Establishment, and of warm partizanship in his own favour, throughout the land?
-A vicious ambition would have preferred this course.
-But it is not necessary to anticipate the remarks which will follow on these subjects.

-awakened from her lethargy; the number of faithful ministers in her parishes greatly multiplied; the influence of religion spread into the colonies, and the United States of America; and above all, a vast multitude, the fruit of his own ministerial zeal and faithfulness, had, since the time in which he commenced his labours, departed into a better world.
-These thoughts must often have passed through his mind, and inspired his heart with devou. thanksgivings, although no allusion is ever made to them in a boastful manner.
-For the past, he knew to whom the praise belonged; and the future he left to God, certain at least of meeting in heaven a greater number of glorified spirits of whose salvation he had been, under God, the instrument, than any minister of modern ages. "joyful hope" may explain an incident, which occurred toward the close of life, at the City Road Chapel, London.
-After prayers had been read one Sunday forenoon, he ascended the pulpit; where, instead of announcing the hymn immediately, he, to the great surprise of the congregation, stood silent, with his eyes closed, for the space of at least ten minutes, wrapt in thought; and then with a feeling which at once conveyed to all present the subject which had so absorbed his attention, gave out the hymr commencing with the lines:-
+Long-forgotten truths had been made familiar;-a neglected population had been brought within the range of Christian instruction, and the constant preaching of the word of life by faithful men; -religious societies had been raised up through the land, generally distinguished by piety and zeal;-by the blessing of God upon the labours of Mr. Whitefield, and others of his first associates, the old dissenting churches had been quickened into life, and new ones multiplied; the established church had been awakened from her lethargy; the number of faithful ministers in her parishes greatly multiplied; the influence of religion spread into the colonies, and the United States of America; and above all, a vast multitude, the fruit of his own ministerial zeal and faithfulness, had, since the time in which he commenced his labours, departed into a better world.
+These thoughts must often have passed through his mind, and inspired his heart with devout thanksgivings although no allusion is ever made to them in a boastful manner.
+For the past, he knew to whom the praise belonged; and the future he left to God, certain at least of meeting in heaven a greater number of glorified spirits of whose salvation he had been, under God, the instrument, than any minister of modern ages.
+That "joyful hope" may explain an incident, which occurred towards the close of life, at the City-road chapel, London.
+After prayers had been read one Sunday forenoon, he ascended the pulpit; where, instead of announcing the hymn immediately, he, to the great surprise of the congregation, stood silent, with his eyes closed, for the space of at least ten minutes, rapt in thought; and then, with a feeling which at once conveyed to all present the subject which had so absorbed his attention, gave out the hymn commencing with the lines: